sowjanyakat/TechTest/README.md

 # TechTest
 **What tools used in this Test**

-TypeScript
+"TypeScript
 SeleniumWebDriver with chrome driver
 Cucumber
-vscode IDE
+vscode IDE"

 I followed Page Object Model Pattern.

 **How To Run**
-use command  npm run test
+use command   "npm run test"